morvalds/nash/README.md

-# nash
+# NASH

-A shell made in the C language, meant to be better than BASH.
-Tryna not import a single library at all.
+Shell made in C#.
+Feel free to use it. ( Will probably never be good )